-In the past years, Bosch Parade has sailed the waters of ‘s-Hertogenbosch nine times.
+In the past years, Bosch Parade has sailed the waters of ‘s-Hertogenbosch eight times.
 The first edition was relatively modest, on the inner city stream called Binnendieze.
-Because of its huge success, one year later (in 2012) a larger body of water, the Aa river, was navigated.
+Because of its huge success, two years later (in 2012) a larger body of water, the Aa river, was navigated.
 From 2014 onward, larger and smaller works of art have been sailing the Dommel river through the heart of ‘s-Hertogenbosch.

 Looking back at the Jheronimus Bosch Year :